MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-get-alldriverpackages-command.md

 ---
 title: get-AllDriverPackages
-description: Reference topic for get-AllDriverPackages, which displays information about all the driver packages on a server that match the specified search criteria. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for get-AllDriverPackages, which displays information about all the driver packages on a server that match the specified search criteria. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article